risan/flores-cli/README.md

 ## Related

-* [flores](https://github.com/risan/flores): The JavaScript API for this CLI tool.
+* [flores](https://github.com/risan/flores): The programmatic API for this CLI tool.
+* [flores-create](https://github.com/risan/flores-create): The CLI tool for creating a new Flores website.
-* [flores-starter](https://github.com/risan/flores-starter): Flores starter template for blog.
+* [flores-starter](https://github.com/risan/flores-starter): The starter template for Flores website.

 ## License